boyter/boyter.org/content/posts/2013-07-18-list-captcha-decoding-articles.md

   - Links

 ---
-This website ranks quite high in most search engines for the search term &#8220;captcha decoding&#8221; or some permutation of it.
+This website ranks quite high in most search engines for the search term "captcha decoding" or some permutation of it.
 As such here are a collection of useful links if you are looking into doing such a thing.
 If any more come up I will be sure to update this post.

 <http://www.boyter.org/decoding-captchas/>

 Shameless self promotion but this link is why this page ranks so highly.
 Its an article I wrote some time ago about how to go about decoding a simple CAPTCHA.
-There is full source code and the principles can be applied to 90% of CAPTCHA&#8217;s out there.
-For the record it only came about because a colleague bet me that I couldn&#8217;t decode his websites CAPTCHA which was the one used in the article.
+There is full source code and the principles can be applied to 90% of CAPTCHA's out there.
+For the record it only came about because a colleague bet me that I couldn't decode his websites CAPTCHA which was the one used in the article.
 Of course I waited till he changed it before publishing.

 <http://bokobok.fr/bypassing-a-captcha-with-python/>